georgemuriithi/shale-gas-wells/README.md

 Therefore, **regression** is used to predit the monthly average productions of **new wells for the first 6 months** and **exponential smoothing** is used to predict the monthly average productions of **old wells for the last 6 months.**

-The following **advanced decision tree-based models** are tested for regression:
+For regression, the following **advanced decision tree-based models** are tested:

 - `BaggingRegressor`
   - `n_estimators=50`